netcinematics/AI_PHI/DOCS/aDistructUs.md

 However arrived, the collection of comcepts present in society and individual mind - is some type of mental_encoding and DEFAULT_CODEZ.

+#### aAUTOMATa

+In Alphatax, aAUTOMATa means actual act of automatic nature.
+Look how deeply it is embedded in animal_eat_animal and me_and_mine.

+With the hallmark nature that these default_codez (encodings) appear IMMUTABLE.
+Meaning the brain can only see the singular concept (solo_focus), and everything beyond that VIEW - the mind aCannotSee.

+> We can only do, what WeCanSee.

+Everything else, appears to rely on automatically encoded VIEWZ, for ECHO, and life-long repetition.

+#### CONCEPTS_BEYOND_US

+The unbelievable inverse of aAUTOMATa, is that the long arc of aGENERANZa - must contain more concepts_beyond_us.